How to shop the market

 Don’t let the sticker value of the produce scare you away.
 Farm-fresh produce will last longer and taste better than most store-bought produce.
 Also, make sure you shop around!
 If you’re a SNAP/EBT customer, check out our Double Up!
 Arizona Farm Bucks Program on fruits and veggies.
 If you receive a FMNP Seniors & WIC food benefits, you can spend those benefits at our markets as well.

-Ask the farmers questions.
+Ask questions of the farmers.
 For example, how much longer is this produce in season?
 What will you be bringing next week?
 How do you cook/prepare this vegetable?
 You will gain the knowledge that you need to fully enjoy your purchases.
 At our markets, you can truly know your farmer!

 Pets will still be permitted at the Wednesday Green Valley Farmers & Artisans Market, the Friday Udall Park Farmers Market, the Saturday Oro Valley Farmers Market, and the Saturday Rincon Valley Farmers & Artisans Market.
 However, you must follow our guidelines below.
 Please be considerate – not everyone loves pets next to them while grocery shopping.
 HFM management reserves the right to require that owners remove their pets from the market.

 - Keep your pet on a 4 ft. non-extendable leash.

 - Have one handler for each pet.
 Pets must be under control by the handler’s side at all times.

 - Keep pets away from produce, plants, and other food products.

 - Bring water for your pet.

 - Do not leave your pet in the car.

 - You must clean up after your pet.

 - Any pet that misbehaves, exhibits inappropriate behavior, or threatens the safety of any persons or other pets will need to leave the market.

 - Do not allow your pet to relieve themselves on booths or signage.
 Any pet that does this will be asked to leave the market

 Rain or shine, you can plan on joining us at the markets.